-Paula Wiedemann returns for her fourth season as head coach of Missouri State University-West Plains Grizzly Volleyball team, and she is working to return the Grizzlies to the NJCAA Division I Women’s National Championship Tournament at the end of the 2012 campaign.
+Paula Wiedemann returns for her ninth season as head coach of Missouri State University-West Plains Grizzly Volleyball team, and she is working to exchange adversity for strength for the 2017 season as she and the Lady Grizzlies #SustainTheHunger.

-Over the past 15 seasons, Wiedemann, a native of Jenks, Okla., helped guide the Grizzlies to 11 Region 16 Championships and 11 consecutive NJCAA national championship tournament appearances, with six of those teams finishing in the final four.
-In addition, she helped develop 26 NJCAA All-Americans, 74 All-Region 16 players, 13 NJCAA Academic All-Americans, and eight NJCAA Academic Team Award winners.
-Wiedemann has an overall record of 582-157 with the team as an assistant coach and head coach.
+Over the past 20 seasons, Wiedemann, a native of Jenks, Okla., helped guide the Grizzlies to 15 Region 16 Championships, three District N Championships and 15 consecutive NJCAA national championship tournament appearances, with six of those teams finishing in the final four.
+In addition, she helped develop 35 NJCAA All-Americans, 118 All-Region 16 players, 24 NJCAA Academic All-Americans and 12 NJCAA Academic Team Award winners.
+Wiedemann has an overall record of 906-262 with the team as an assistant coach and head coach.

-“Coach Wiedemann has been an important part of Grizzly Volleyball for over a decade,” Missouri State-West Plains Chancellor Dr. Drew Bennett said.
-“She knows the campus, the community and the competition.”
+"Coach Wiedemann has been an important part of Grizzly Volleyball for almost two decades," Missouri State-West Plains Chancellor Dr. Drew Bennett said.
+"She knows the campus, the community and the competition."

 In 2010, a very young Grizzly team showed improvement throughout the season, but the group fell short of its goal of reaching the NJCAA national championship tournament for the 12th consecutive year.
 The Grizzlies finished the season with an 18-17 record, and sophomore Lia Havili was named NJCAA Honorable Mention All-American for her efforts on the court.
 The team also earned a 2010 NJCAA Academic Team of the Year Award, and sophomore Janel Glidden was awarded the Superior Academic Achievement Award (formerly Distinguished Academic All-American Award).